fabric8io/fabric8/docs/apiManagement.md

 When a request for a service is received by the API Gateway the policy chain is applied to the request in the order listed above.
 If none of the policies fail, the API Gateway will proxy the request to the backend API implementation.
 Once a response is received from the back end API implementation, the policy chain is then applied in reverse order to that response.
 This allows each policy to be applied twice, once to the inbound request and then again to the outbound response.

-### Importing Services from Fabric8
+### Importing a service from Fabric8 and publishing it to the gateway

 Let's assume you have deployed the CxfCdi quickstart in Fabric8 and that you created your organization in apiman.
 You can now navigate to the Organization/Service page to import this service into apiman.
-You may notice that
+Apiman will contact Kubernetes to obtain list of services in your namespace that match your search string.
+Use '*' to match all service.

+!TODO add Image

+Select import as 'Public Service' as we don't yet have any Plans or Policies set up.
+We can add those later.
+Please notice that after the import is complete, the service has discovered the serviceUrl, serviceType, descriptionUrl and descriptionType.
+When the service was published to Kubernetes the service developer added this information using Kubernetes Service Annotations.

+#### Kubernetes Service Annotations

+Kubernetes allows the creation of Service Annotations.
+Here we propose the use of the following annotations

+* 'fabric8.io/servicepath' - the path part of the service endpoint url.
+An example value could be 'cxfcdi',

+* 'fabric8.io/servicetype' - the protocol of the service.
+Example values can be 'SOAP' or 'REST',

+* 'fabric8.io/descriptionpath' - the path part of the service description document’s endpoint.
+It is a pretty safe assumption that the service self documents.
+An example value for a swagger 2.0 document can be 'cxfcdi/swagger.json',

+* 'fabric8.io/descriptiontype' - the type of Description Language used.
+Example values can be 'WSDL', 'WADL', 'SwaggerJSON', 'SwaggerYAML'.

+The fragment below is taken from the service section of the kubernetes.json were these annotations are used

+    ...
+    "objects" : [ {
+      "apiVersion" : "v1",
+      "kind" : "Service",
+      "metadata" : {
+        "annotations" : {
+          "fabric8.io/servicetype" : "REST",
+          "fabric8.io/servicepath" : "cxfcdi",
+          "fabric8.io/descriptionpath" : "cxfcdi/swagger.json",
+          "fabric8.io/descriptiontype" : "SwaggerJSON"
+      },
+    ...

+#### Applying a Policy to a 'Public Service'

+!
+TODO Image

+### Publishing the service to the gateway

+###

   To learn more about its capabilities and how to use it, please